DarkMattrMaestro/laserstone-fixes/readme.md

+> [!NOTE]
+> Updated to Cosmic Reach Alpha v0.9.17

 # Laserstone Fixes
 Laserstone Fixes aims to fix a few quirks and bugs in the current implementation of laserstone.
+It does not add new features!

 ## Features Summary
 1. Fixes lasers clipping through blocks